Ramkumar47/arch_linux_configuration/README.md

 after base and extended installation, clone the repository https://github.com/CristianHenzel/ClipIt and follow their instructions to install it.
 The repository files can be removed after installation for cleanup.

+## managing policy toolkit
+polkit is a toolkit used to handle unprivileged process to speak to previliged processes (https://wiki.archlinux.org/index.php/Polkit).
+To give privilige to unprivileged process, it will ask for password through an "authorization agent" It is that popup dialog that asks for password.
+At present, the configuration was done with package **polkit-gnome**.